artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > Clymene, moved by Phaêthon's petition
 > (or by the insult to her own good name),
 > ~ (1.1055--64)

+He openly questions the plausibility of the stories:

+> Her [Semele's] child was torn out of her womb unfinished
+> and---this part is scarcely credible---was sewn
+> into his father's thigh, where he was brought to term.
+> ~ (3.400-2)

 ## Similes